systemsguide/systemsguide.github.io/docs/index.md

-# Plural Respect Document
+# Plural Respect

-**This document is not intended to introduce the concept of plurality.**
+**This resource is not intended to introduce the concept of plurality.**
 **Please read [More Than One](https://morethanone.info/) first.**

+## Foreword

+Welcome to the public edition of **Plural Respect**!

+This resource, originally created as a constitution for a _Queer Pluralfolk_ union (and a manifesto for its authors), is intended for members of plural systems, their friends and aspiring friends, and others that desire to understand plurality with an open mind.

+We dedicate this resource back to the community under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) - you may freely print, redistribute, modify, and share with appropriate credit.

-The name of the _queer pluralfolk_ group authorizing this resource is censored for their safety.
+The name of the group authorizing this resource has been removed for safety reasons.

-## Mission Statement
+### Mission Statement

+_This is an extract from the original union version._

-[We exist] to serve as a base from which avenues of support and empowerment for plural systems can be established.
+We exist to serve as a base from which avenues of support and empowerment for plural systems can be established.
 We acknowledge that community groups for openly plural systems in the same ilk as those for various queer and neurodiverse identities are still in their effective infancy, and that there are many mistakes still to be made - We can only hope to make those mistakes and fix them loudly enough for those who need to hear it.
 We strive for inclusion, for understanding, and to develop and proudly display the framework of plural understanding required to undermine the rationale behind widespread gatekeeping, apprehension, and hate.

+# Introduction

 ## Plurality

 [More Than One](https://morethanone.info/) defines plurality (or multiplicity) as “The existence of multiple self-aware entities inside one physical brain,” and goes on to explain for the unfamiliar that one could think of a plural collective as “a group of lifelong roommates, but with a body instead of an apartment.”
 It also defines a _Singlet_ as being “Someone who is not plural.
 One being in one brain.”

-#### Gatekeeping, Insecurity, and Singlethood
+#### Gatekeeping and Inclusivity

-[We acknowledge] that while this definition is quite effective at conveying the concept of plurality to singlets and those otherwise unfamiliar, it’s sorely lacking for those who find themselves key questions about whether they “qualify” as plural.
+While this definition is quite effective at conveying the concept of plurality to singlets and those otherwise unfamiliar, it’s sorely lacking for those who find themselves key questions about whether they “qualify” as plural.
 In which case, a more robust definition is required.

 Plurality is in reality an umbrella term that encompasses a diverse set of people, collectives (systems), configurations, and experiences.
 With this in mind, it can be useful to define plurality as **any experience that is not encompassed by Singlethood** - Where various definitions of “Singlethood” can be explored to prevent gatekeeping and imposter syndrome.

 One such definition of singlethood is “The experience of one, continuous, indivisible individual existing alone within one body.” - Those who are more than one, those who are not alone, or those who could introspect to understand that they are divisible into self-aware parts or otherwise are not “continuous” or “unbroken” (such as over time) in a way that isn’t easily explained by other phenomena (like Genderfluidity), may choose to describe themselves or their experiences as plural.

-# Helpful Terms
+## Helpful Terms

-Pluralfolk frequently have their own preferences in regards to specific terminology, however, here are some more common terms which will be used throughout this document:
+Pluralfolk frequently have their own preferences in regards to specific terminology, however, here are some more common terms which will be used throughout this resource:

 * **System (or collective):** The plural group that resides within a single brain.
-* **Member** **(or headmate): **An individual present within a system.
+* **Member (or headmate):** An individual present within a system.
 “Headmate” is also used to refer to another member of the same system e.g. “My headmate appears to be asleep”
 * **Fronting:** When a member controls the system’s shared physical body.
 Often referred to as a metaphorical (or mental) position or location i.e. “The Front”, like a driver’s seat.
 * **[Headspace](#headspaces-and-mindscapes) (or mindscape):** An internal space or landscape shared by some collectives.
 May also contain the front, but more frequently is where those who aren’t fronting reside.
 * **Singlet**: Someone who is not plural.
 See above.
 * **Switching:** When collective members exchange control over the front.
 “Switch in [to the front]” and “Switch out [of the front]” is often used
 * **[Repression](#repression):** A common term for the period before of a system (or member) becomes self-aware i.e. “Back when I was repressed.” - Doesn’t apply to all systems.
-* **[Medianity](#medianity-and-the-plural-umbrella)**/Median Systems: a kind of plural experience where a complete individual is composed of several self-aware “parts” working in tandem.
+* **[Medianity](#medianity-and-the-plural-umbrella)/Median Systems:** a kind of plural experience where a complete individual is composed of several self-aware “parts” working in tandem.
 Fits under the plural umbrella.

 See also: [Potentially Unhelpful Terms](#potentially-unhelpful-terms)

-# Respect

-**This is a 7000 word dive into plural diversity and respect.
-Pace yourself, or focus on just the topics desired.**

-## Member Identity
+# Member Identity

-#### Names and Pronouns
+## Names and Pronouns

 Members of a system frequently have an individual name (or names), and they should be referred to using this unless otherwise indicated.
 Systems might also agree on a name to use to refer to the whole system (or the body) which is often called a “System Name” - This can come in the form of a mononym, a first and last name, or frequently in the form of “The [name] System”.